 - Polar Bear 12-pack cooler (14″ x 7″ x 12″; good size to take on a hike but won’t hold much to come home from a store)

-The picture at the top of this article is that 24-can size, but frankly they all look almost identical.
+The picture at the top of this article is mine — the 24-can size, but frankly they all look almost identical.
 They come in a variety of colors and for some reason the price varies slightly by the color.

-These aren’t cheap, at about $50 for a 24-can cooler.
+These aren’t cheap.
 I know, I resisted buying a “good” cooler for a long time — I just couldn’t see paying that much when I could find others for half that price.
 It was false economy, as the cheaper ones didn’t work nearly as well and certainly didn’t last.
 With six+ years on my “good” cooler versus about 6 months on the ones that cost half as much (and didn’t keep food as cold), I learned my lesson!

 On one hand, I don’t want to encourage anyone to spend more on any piece of gear than they feel they can.
 And many times, I try to show how a less expensive alternative can work pretty well.
 But I also want to point out equipment where spending a little more really does get you more, and this is one of those cases.
 If you’re in hot locale, and will be giving your provisioning cooler some rough use, I really think these are worth the money.